 However, revenue in the business has been falling as clients slash spending in response to lower oil prices.
 Revenue in the division fell almost 1 percent to $215.9 million in the first quarter ended Feb.
 29.

 Stronger-than-expected total revenue in quarter was helped by a jump in non-subscription revenue, which includes organizing industry events.

 IHS said in January it would buy U.S.-based Oil Price Information Service (OPIS) to add real-time pricing information to its energy analytics business.

 The company agreed in December to buy Canada-based vehicle data provider Carproof Corp for $460 million to boost its automotive research business.

-IHS, however, abandoned its buyout of software maker Solera Holdings Inc
+IHS, however, abandoned its buyout of software maker Solera Holdings Inc <SLH.N> in September.

 IHS Markit, while headquartered in London, will have certain key operations in Colorado, the companies said.